threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 Your wallet has now been created and should show up in your list

-And you can copy the address to receive tokens on it.
+And you could copy the address to receive tokens on it.

 ## Receiving TFT, FreeTFT or TFTA on a different Stellar based wallet